-To meet ever-changing consumer demand, commerce relies on complex supply chains, including primary producers such as farmers, importers, manufacturers, processors, etc.
+To meet ever-changing consumer demand, retail and wholesale relies on complex supply chains, including primary producers such as farmers, importers, manufacturers, processors, etc.

 Retailers and wholesalers rely on sophisticated and highly efficient supply chains to deliver value to consumers and foster innovation.
 Retail is the last and most visible link in a highly complex supply chain including wholesalers, manufacturers, processors and primary producers such as farmers.
 To meet consumers’ needs and continuously changing demand, retailers’ competitive position also depends on sustainable supply chains.